solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_configure.md

 ### Options

 ```
   -h, --help                         help for configure
+  -f, --meshctl-config-file string   path to the meshctl config file
 ```

 ### Options inherited from parent commands